tim-christy/tim-christy.github.io/_posts/setup/data_pipeline/2024-04-12-postgres-setup.md

 ```bash
 mkdir -p data_pipeline/pgdata/
 ```
-Above, I've named my project folder "data_pipeline" because I'm going to turn this into a data pipeline project.
+I've named my project folder "data_pipeline" because I'm going to turn this into a data pipeline project.
 The pgdata folder will be used to store data from the postgres container.
-This is needed because containers do not persist data after they are stopped, so we'll lose all the data we put into our database unless we make a volume for it.
+The name "pgdata" is arbitrary like the project name, but the folder is needed because containers do not persist data after they are stopped.
+This means we'll lose all the data we put into our database unless we tell Docker to put it somewhere.
+We do this through volumes as you'll see below.

 The -p flag tells the mkdir command to create all folders/subfolders needed to make the path exist.